California attorney general to probe Sacramento police shooting

 SACRAMENTO, Calif.
-(Reuters) - California’s attorney general on Tuesday joined an investigation into this month’s killing of an unarmed black man standing in his grandparents’ backyard by Sacramento police, a death that sparked street protests.
+(Reuters) - California’s attorney general joined an investigation on Tuesday into this month’s killing by Sacramento police of an unarmed black man standing in his grandparents’ backyard, a death that sparked street protests.

 The slaying of Stephon Clark, 22, was the latest in a long string of fatal shootings of black men by police officers that have raised questions about race and justice in the United States and fueled the Black Lives Matter movement.